-The neighbouring properties were consulted on 13 August 2019, further consultations following amendments to the application were undertaken on 16 March 2021 and 28 April 2021.
-Site Notices were also displayed on 15 August 2019, 4 October 2019, 15 March 2021 and 29 April 2021.
-The application was also advertised in the press on 15 August 2019, 26 September 2019, 31 March 2021 and 30 April 2021.
+The neighbouring properties were consulted on 13 August 2019, further consultations following amendments to the application were undertaken on 16 March 2021 and 28 April 2021, and on 27 January 2022 following the publication of viability information.
+Site Notices were also displayed on 15 August 2019, 4 October 2019, 15 March 2021, 29 April 2021, and 2 February 2022.
+The application was also advertised in the press on 15 August 2019, 26 September 2019, 31 March 2021, 30 April 2021, and 10 February 2022.

 There were objections received from approximately 543 persons received to the initial public consultations undertaken in 2019.
-At the time of writing, there have also been objections received from approximately 471 persons to the subsequent public consultations in spring 2021.
+At the time of writing, there have also been objections received from approximately 471 persons to the subsequent public consultations in spring 2021, and objections from approximately 285 persons from the consultations in spring 2022.
 In addition, one person stated no objection.
+The Council has also been contacted by four respondents during re-consultations, who each stated that they did not submit, or sign, those objections.